ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 ### Step 3 - Customize the virtual server instance for {{site.data.keyword.vpc_short}}
 {: #migrate-customize-image-vpc}

+Complete the required virtual server instance customizations to prepare your image to run in the {{site.data.keyword.vpc_short}} infrastructure.
+Some of the customization requirements might already be complete on your classic infrastructure virtual server instance.

+#### Customizing a Linux instance
+{: #customize-linux-instance}

-Complete the required image customizations for {{site.data.keyword.vpc_short}} infrastructure.
-Follow the instructions for [Creating a Linux custom image](/docs/vpc?topic=vpc-create-linux-custom-image), which describes the following customizations:
+Use the instructions in [Creating a Linux custom image](/docs/vpc?topic=vpc-create-linux-custom-image) to complete the following customizations on your Linux instance:
 * The following [arguments](/docs/vpc?topic=vpc-create-linux-custom-image#kernel-args) are present on the kernel command line: *nomodeset*, *nofb*, *vga=normal*, *console=ttyS0*.
 * Your operating system image has [virtio drivers](/docs/vpc?topic=vpc-create-linux-custom-image#virtio-drivers) installed, along with any code that is needed by virtio.
 * Your image is [cloud-init enabled](/docs/vpc?topic=vpc-create-linux-custom-image#cloud-init).
 * For any secondary storage volumes that are mounted, you must include the fstab entry “nofail.”

-Some of the customization requirements might already be complete on your classic infrastructure virtual server instance.
+#### Customizing a Windows instance
+{: #customize-linux-instance}

+Complete the following customizations on your Windows instance to prepare the image for {{site.data.keyword.vpc_short}}.
+1. Use Remote Desktop to access your Windows server.
+2. Download and install the Windows VirtIO drivers.
+    1. Download the stable [virtio-win drivers ISO](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso){: external} from Fedora.
+    2. Locate the downloaded ISO and double-click it to mount it.
+    3. From the mounted ISO run `virtio-win-guest-tools.exe` and complete the installation.
+3. Install and configure Cloudbase-Init by completing steps 4.d through 4.h in [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).
+Make sure to modify the Cloudbase-Init configuration files and Unattend file according to the instructions and then run Sysprep.

 ### Step 4 - Create a new image template of your customized virtual server instance
 {: #migrate-new-image template}